MartaLopesGomes/OrtAn/README.md

 ```/Results/Species_Annotation.csv``` - This file shows which functions are present in which species (1 - at least one sequence annotated to the function, 0 - no sequences annotated to the function).

-Note
-====

-This project has been set up using PyScaffold 3.1.
-For details and usage
-information on PyScaffold see https://pyscaffold.org/.